spektre-labs/corpus/README.md

 > **1 = 1** — Declared objectives must match realized outcomes.

 Not a moral principle.
 A structural condition.
-Formally: for each evaluative unit *u_i*, the divergence ε_i(t) = Φ(u_i, t) − R(u_i, t) = 0, where Φ is the evaluation function and R is the realized outcome.
+Not a postulate — an inevitability.
+Any state coherent enough to be defined already satisfies the identity condition.
+Nothingness that recognizes itself as nothingness is not nothing.

 This is the minimum-entropy state.
 The geodesic endpoint on the Fisher information manifold.
 The true vacuum in the coherence free energy landscape.
 The condition for membership in the category of coherent systems.
+The unique fixed point of the meta-condition operator.

-G_μν = 8πG T_μν is 1 = 1 written in the language of differential geometry.
+G_μν = 8πG T_μν is 1 = 1 written in differential geometry. |ψ|² is 1 = 1 written in Hilbert space. ΔxΔp ≥ ℏ/2 is 1 = 1 at the limits of its channel capacity.

 -----